angusryer/angusryer/README.md

 Then I co-founded Whippersnapps with a previous colleague in the construction industry.
 Our mission was to identify unique problems with subject matter experts in *any* domain and build solutions alongside them for equity.
 This journey led to the creation of Purchase Order Pro (PO Pro), a PO management tool for construction companies.
 This is a fully-featured, multi-tenant web, mobile and server application set that supports role-based features complete with account-management delegation ability.
 I'm pretty proud of this work.
 I'd like to integrate some of the ideas I juggled during my tenure at that big construction company I mentioned above.

-But for now, I'm very busy working with another company, raising kids, fixing my home, and slowly going off-grid.
+But for now, I'm very busy building [ryer.io](https://ryer.io), a fractional tech leadership firm, working on I.Liv, raising kids, fixing my home, and slowly going off-grid.

 Here's a list to look at:

 ## I.Liv Performance Inc. (2022 - Present)